SDIAlliance/carbon-footprint-ssa/README.md

-# An API & open standard for measuring carbon footprint for server-side software applications (SSAs)
+# An API specification for exposing the environmental footprint for server-side software applications (SSAs)

-This repository contains the source code of the work on the specification for (1) calculating the carbon footprint of server-side applications and (2) an API reference on how to expose the footprint as an API within IT infrastructure software of the [Digital Carbon Footprint Steering Group][1] (SG) of the [SDIA][2].
+This repository contains (1) the methodology for calculating the environmental footprint (including carbon emissions) of server-side applications and (2) the API specification on how to expose the measured footprint as an API within IT infrastructure software.
+The specification is developed and governed by the [Digital Carbon Footprint Steering Group][1] (SG) of the [SDIA][2].

 [Read more about our approach on our blog.](https://blog.sdialliance.org/steering-group-update-environmental-footprint-framework-for-server-side-applications)

-The repository include specifications, use cases and requirements, best practices and guidelines, primers and notes.
+The repository include methodology, specifications, use cases and requirements, best practices and guidelines, primers and notes.
 The SG's Work Items are linked from the SG homepage.

 This repository contains of two parts:

-* An open standard specification for measuring & assembling the carbon footprint
+* An methodology for measuring & assembling the environmental footprint
 * A REST API specification to expose the footprint within IT infrastructure (e.g. within a container or virtualization platform)

 ## Table of Contents